Saturday, November 23, 2024

 He loses everything....and gains everything in the end.
 Instead of a guilty secret on his wedding to a princess...he can hug his children and Rapunzel no longer abandoned.

-So that morning in the kitchen, 25 years of disliking this fairy tale, I now was sobbing to my confused kids (and my Jenny in characteristic epigenetic distaste of the prince) ---at breakfast three months ago....that was the whole point of the story.
+So that morning in the kitchen, after decades of disliking this fairy tale, I now was sobbing to my confused kids (and my Jenny in characteristic epigenetic distaste of the prince) ---at breakfast three months ago....that was the whole point of the story.

 That the wrath was the mercy.